 *To Find Story Ideas: Check Twitter for trending topics and follow news sources.
 It’s always helpful if you can peg your personal essay to a celebrity event, timely news, or something provocative that makes an editor take notice.

 *Work with Your Words: Change out boring, ordinary words for more interesting words.
 Check your writing and see how many repetitions are in there.
 Keep a thesaurus handy and switch out pedestrian words (amazing, happy, sad, glad, marriage) for others that will add to the sensual description in your essay.
+There are luckily a lot of awesome resources that you would find interesting when looking for ways to change your words, for example, relatedwords.org and emergencyessay.com, as well as other resources, could make your essay stand out.

 Get Rid of Most ly words-adverbs.
 Remember: strong nouns and verbs add up to a powerful essay.